AllenNeuralDynamics/aind-ophys-extraction/README.md

 - `final_locations`: Final pixel locations after Euler integration
 - `styles`: Style vector summarizing each image

-Additional datasets at the root of `extraction.h5` are:
+An additional dataset at the root of `extraction.h5` is:
-- `iscell`: Specifies whether an ROI is a cell, first column is 0/1, and second column is probability that the ROI is a cell based on the default classifier
+- `iscell`: Specifies whether a ROI is a cell, first column is 0/1, and second column is probability that the ROI is a cell based on the default classifier
-- `neuropil_coords`: Index locations of neuropil masks